djcooke/compendium/_potd_171_enemies/bird.md

     difficulty: Medium
     note:
-      - 'These are usually fairly easy, but can do some burst damage, and are more dangerous with floor effects such as HP down or gloom'
+      - 'These are usually fairly easy, but can do some burst damage, and are more dangerous with enchantments such as HP down or gloom'
 ---